MCDReforged/MCDReforged/docs/source/quick_start/troubleshooting.rst

     * If you installed MCDR via system package manager... don't install MCDR via system package manager

 * **Error raised by Python**
     * Install MCDR correctly.
-Don't start MCDR from source code
+Don't start MCDR the source code
     * Try to re-install MCDR, see if the problem persists
     * If you installed MCDR via venv, make sure you have activated the venv
     * Use ``which mcdreforged`` (``where mcdreforged`` in Windows), see which executable is being called